armory/docs/content/en/docs/installation/armory-operator/operator-config.md

 - `spec.accounts.enabled`: Boolean.
 Defaults to false.
 If true, the `SpinnakerService` uses all `SpinnakerAccount` objects enabled.
 - `spec.accounts.dynamic` (experimental): Boolean.
 Defaults to false.
 If true, `SpinnakerAccount` objects are available to Spinnaker as the account is applied (without redeploying any service).

-## Example Manifests for Exposing Armory
+## Example Manifests for Exposing Spinnaker
-The following example manifests deploy Armory with different configurations:
+The following example manifests deploy Spinnaker with different configurations:
 - [SpinnakerService CRD](#spinnakerservice-crd)
   - [metadata.name](#metadataname)
   - [.spec.spinnakerConfig](#specspinnakerconfig)